 Bonus Determinations-Sales Incentive Program.
-Under the Sales Incentive Program for 2010, each quarter management established sales objectives for individuals, by region, which served as the basis for determining the amount of bonuses to be paid to the individual under the program.
+Under the Sales Incentive Program for 2011, each quarter management established sales objectives for individuals, by region, which served as the basis for determining the amount of bonuses to be paid to the individual under the program.
 The sales objectives took into account our performance for the immediately preceding quarter and the corresponding quarter for the immediately preceding year.
-The sales objectives for 2010 each represented a significant increase over our actual performance in 2009.
+The sales objectives for 2011 each represented a significant increase over our actual performance in 2010.
 After the end of each quarter, management reviewed an individual's performance with respect to their individual sales objectives and determined the amount of the bonus to be paid under the program to the individual.

-For 2010, the quarterly sales performance bonuses for Mr. Feinberg were based predominantly on new customer bookings and sales to existing customers.
+For 2011, the quarterly sales performance bonuses for Mr. Feinberg were based predominantly on new customer bookings and sales to existing customers.
 The execution of multi-year customer contracts and professional services bookings were the remaining factors in the determination of his sales performance bonuses.
-For 2010, Mr. Feinberg's territory in which such objectives were measured was comprised of Japan and the Asia Pacific region.
-Mr. Feinberg's annual incentive compensation target of \$55,000 in 2010 consisted of quarterly targets of \$13,750.
-In 2010, Mr. Feinberg earned \$16,907 of incentive compensation for the first quarter, \$12,117 for the second quarter, \$10,847 for the third quarter and \$12,507 for the fourth quarter, resulting in annual incentive compensation of \$52,378.
-New customer bookings actually achieved.
-Sales to existing customers translate into incentive comparing the quarterly bookings goal set by management for the region against the dollar amount in bookings actually achieved.
-Sales to existing customers translate into incentive compensation by comparing the percentage goal for monthly recurring revenue set by management for the region against the dollar amount in bookings actually achieved.
-Sales to existing customers translate into incentive compensation by comparing the percentage goal for monthly recurring revenue set by management for the region against the duarterly sales performance bonus target to determine the amount of bonus earned in such quarter.
+For 2011, Mr. Feinberg's territory in which such objectives were measured was comprised of Japan and the Asia Pacific region.
+Mr. Feinberg's annual incentive compensation target of \$55,000 in 2011 consisted of quarterly targets of \$13,750.
+In 2011, Mr. Feinberg earned \$16,760 of incentive compensation for the first quarter, \$20,423 for the second quarter, \$13,282 for the third quarter and \$12,745 for the fourth quarter, resulting in annual incentive compensation of \$63,210.
+New customer bookings translate into incentive compensation by comparing the quarterly bookings goal set by management for the region against the dollar amount in bookings actually achieved.
+Sales to existing customers translate into incentive compensation by comparing the percentage goal for monthly recurring revenue set by management for the region against the percentage actually achieved.
+Such resulting percentages are then multiplied by the quarterly sales performance bonus target to determine the amount of bonus earned in such quarter.
 Certain factors may decrease the amount of bonus earned, such as non-standard contract terms, and certain other factors may increase the amount of bonus earned, such as large single bookings of over \$1 million.

-Mr. Feinberg's new customer bookings goal increased each quarter of 2010; however, since the bookings growth metric is highly sensitive data, we do not disclose the specific performance goal for this metric because we believe that such disclosure would result in serious competitive harm.
+Mr. Feinberg's new customer bookings goal increased each quarter of 2011; however, since the bookings growth metric is highly sensitive data, we do not disclose the specific performance goal for this metric because we believe that such disclosure would result in serious competitive harm.
 We set the goals for bookings at a high level because we are a growth-oriented company and rely on bookings to help drive our growth.
 Additionally, the value associated with customers at the time of booking is an estimate of the revenue we expect to receive from new customers which, in turn, is based on an estimate of what the customer's total collections will be using our services.
 Since the number is an estimate based on an estimate, it is inherently volatile and cannot be used to predict actual revenue.

-Please refer to the "Summary Compensation Table For Year Ended December 31, 2010" for the actual amounts paid to each of our named executive officers pursuant to our annual Performance Incentive Program and Sales Incentive Program for 2010.
+Please refer to the "Summary Compensation Table" for the actual amounts paid to each of our named executive officers pursuant to our annual Performance Incentive Program and Sales Incentive Program for 2011.